jtsiomb/moltenmetal/README.md

 need to grab a copy of the data directory from the latest release archive before building.

+### DOS
 To build this program you'll need gcc, nasm, and GNU make.
+Only tested building from an x86 64bit GNU/Linux machine, it will need some minor makefile adjustments to build on anything else.

-Run `make` to build the native (UNIX/Windows) version, or `make -f Makefile.dos` to build the DOS 32bit COM executable.
+Run `make -f Makefile.dos` to build the DOS 32bit COM executable.

+### UNIX/Windows
+The cross-platform non-DOS version uses OpenGL to display the software-rendered framebuffer into a window.

+Run `make` to build.